socialcodia/RestApi/README.md

 you don't need to worry about that things, you only need to change the code of `Constants.php` File.

-* You can check out the UI which is mainely developed for this project, @SocialCodia/RestUi
+* You can check out the UI which is mainely developed for this project, <a href="https://github.com/SocialCodia/RestUi">@SocialCodia/RestUi</a>

-* Visit on the link to perform Api Action, http://RestUi.SocialCodia.ml
+* Visit on the link to perform API Action, http://RestUi.SocialCodia.ml

 That's it!
 Now go build something cool.